 First on the list is proof that you have a business model that is at least starting to work.
 Second, isn’t product or team, but social proof from others.

-In the absence of Product/Market Fit, or a proven track record, how do you get social proof?
+Without Product/Market Fit or a proven track record, how do you get social proof?

 Here’s more great advice from Venture Hacks:

 Don’t pay them.
 Have them pay you by investing (time and/or money).